mpelos/virtual-agora/docs/project_spec_2.md

 1.  **Start Node:** The application is executed.
 2.  **Config & Keys Node:** Loads API keys from `.env` and agent/model configuration from `config.yml`.
-3.  **Agent Instantiation Node:** Creates instances of all required agents (Discussing, Moderator, Summarizer, Topic Report, Ecclesia Report) based on the configuration.
+3.  **Agent Instantiation Node:** Creates instances of all required agents (Discussing, Moderator, Summarizer, Report Writer) based on the configuration.
 4.  **HITL - Get Theme Node:** Prompts the **User** for the high-level discussion theme.
 This theme is saved to the graph's state and becomes the foundational context.

 ##### **Phase 1: Agenda Setting**